hartwigmedical/hmftools/serve/README.md

  1. If no transcript is configured, SERVE uses the typical transcript used by Hartwig which is generally the canonical transcript defined by ensembl.
- 1. If a protein annotation does not exist on the canonical transcript and has no transcript configured in the knowledgebase, any random transcript for which the protein annotation does exist is picked.
+ 1. If a protein annotation does not exist on the canonical transcript and has no transcript configured in the knowledgebase, a consistently specific transcript is picked for protein annotation in case multiple transcript imply the same hotspot.

 If a protein annotated form does not exist on any transcript for a specific gene, the evidence is ignored (see also [curation](#curation-and-harmonization-of-individual-knowledgebases)).